T-FIX: Text-Based Explanations with Features Interpretable to eXperts: Validation of Pipeline and T-FIXScore

-Across domains, experts largely agreed with the LLM alignment labels, confirming that the evaluation framework reliably captures expert reasoning.
-Agreement was highest in domains with well-defined interpretive criteria (e.g., physics and psychology) and somewhat lower in medicine, where decomposing multi-symptom medical statements occasionally caused partial rather than full alignment.
+\textbf{Validating alignment scores: expert interviews.} To qualitatively validate the calculated $\claimalign$ scores and final $\score$ in stages 3 and 4 of our pipeline, we conduct validation studies with each group of domain experts for each task.
+The experts annotate and analyze 10-20 examples for their respective datasets, discussing noticed successes and failures. \textbf{\textit{Across domains, experts largely agreed with the LLM alignment labels, confirming that the evaluation framework reliably captures expert reasoning.}} Agreement was highest in domains with well-defined interpretive criteria (e.g., physics and psychology).
+Additional prompt iteration incorporating interview feedback was required to achieve high agreement in medicine, as multi-symptom, compositional medical statements were more complex.
 Overall, expert validation supports the interpretability and trustworthiness of the \dataset evaluation pipeline.
-We provide a summary of each domain expert's interview in \Cref{app:expert_validation}.
+We provide a summary of each domain expert's interview in Appendix~\ref{app:expert_validation}.